telus/tds-core/packages/Spinner/Spinner.md

 - Actions that take longer than 10 seconds ideally provide feedback with relative progress, such as a progress bar
 - Recommend not to use for full page loading
 - Label should be short and concise.
 Spinner label should accurately explain the state of the requested action along with relevant items being loaded, “Loading page content”, “Logging in”, “Processing payment”
-- Should use for asynchronous requests that take between 1 to 4 seconds to load
+- Use the small spinner when applied on a button or other small interactive elements such as toggles or links
-- Use the small spinner when applied on a button or other small interactive elements such as Toggles or links
+  - When overlaying buttons, the spinner’s colour should match the button’s colour (green spinner for green buttons, and purple spinner for purple buttons)
 - Use the large spinner when affecting an entire web page or content block, whose content has not finished loading, such as paginated content
-- When overlaying buttons, the spinner’s colour should match the button’s colour (green spinner for green buttons, and purple spinner for purple buttons)
+- Both the small and large spinner have an overlay background to visually indicate content behind it is inaccessible Use the standalone spinner (small/large) as an interstitial placeholder for loading content

 ### Minimal usage

-- To make the `Spinner` visible, set the `spinning` prop to true
+- To make the `Spinner` visible, set the `spinning` prop to `true`
 - Provide a `label` to give more context about what is happening
   - The `label` prop is a `string` or `node` that acts as both a line of text under the `Spinner` as well as text that is communicated to assistive technology
   - Use `A11yContent` to provide information to assistive technology that should not appear in the `Spinner`'s visible label.
 This content must be wrapped with a `React.Fragment` or `span` if `A11yContent` is being used.
 In the next major update, the `label` prop will be required in code